AhmedNasser23/AhmedNasser23/README.md

 💼 **Hardworking and active computer science student** with a strong foundation in programming, problem-solving, and software development.
 Passionate about leveraging technology to craft efficient, real-world applications while continually learning and growing as a developer.

 🎓 **Cairo University**
-📚 Bachelor’s in Computer Science (Oct 2022 – Jun 2026)
+📚 Bachelor’s in Computer Science (Oct 2022 – Present)
+**Relevant Courses:** Discrete Mathematics, Logic Design, Algorithms, Advanced Data Structures, Computer Organization and Architecture, Operating Systems.
 🎯 **GPA:** 3.38 (Very Good)

 ---